Phoenix VCT Tile Flooring Removal

 What is Black Mastic?

 Black mastic is a type of glue containing asbestos.
 It was commonly used to adhere tiles to the sub-flooring.
 It's easy to recognize black mastic because it's always black in color and displays an oily texture.

 If your VCT tile contains asbestos, chances are very high that it was glued with black mastic adhesive.
 Do not sand, scrape, or otherwise disturb black mastic adhesive!

-Black mastic asbestos removal requires certification.
+Black mastic asbestos abatement requires certification.
 The technicians at Arizona Total Home Restoration wear personal protective gear (PPG) and follow strict safety guidelines.
 We keep the black mastic damp throughout removal to limit the release of asbestos fibers into the air.

 Asbestos Testing and VCT Tile Removal